ooteniya1/resource-estimation/README.md

 ### Test Script Execution, Performance and Resource Monitoring

 To execute the designed Test scripts, we will be using the Apache JMeter CLI.
-This is a recokmended approach for running a load test as it avoids the overhead of the JMeter GUI.
+This is a recommended approach for running a load test as it avoids the overhead of the JMeter GUI.
 The CLI also generates a bunch of reports we can use to analyze the performance of the application.
+JMeter GUI to should be used mainly to create, maintain, and validate our scripts.
+The CLI consumes fewer resources and gives more reliable results than lad testing with GUI.

 [Openshift Monitoring](https://docs.openshift.com/container-platform/4.7/monitoring/understanding-the-monitoring-stack.html) and the installed [VPA](https://docs.openshift.com/container-platform/4.7/nodes/pods/nodes-pods-vertical-autoscaler.html) CR will be used to monitor the resource usage.